 Background

 Duncan Neighborhood Park is located northwest of downtown along the Shoal Creek Greenbelt and is largely surrounded by residential and commercial spaces.
 For over 75 years, Duncan Park has served the local community.
-Defined by its riparian habitat, nature trail, and panoramic views of the skyline, the Duncan Park Improvement Project seeks to enhance these unique amenities with infrastructure and programmatic upgrades to meet the current and future needs of the community.
-The implementation effort underway is led by community voices, which have expressed what amenities should be enhanced, which ones should be added, and how the park can best serve its public.
+Defined by its riparian habitat, nature trail, and panoramic views of the skyline, the Duncan Park Improvement Project sought to enhance these unique amenities with infrastructure and programmatic upgrades to meet the current and future needs of the community.

-In 2010, the Downtown Parks and Open Space Master Plan (PDF, 25 MB) was published which included program ideas for Duncan Park.
+In 2010, the Downtown Parks and Open Space Master Plan (PDF, 25 MB) was published, which included program ideas for Duncan Park.
 In the summer of 2014, an engineering survey was performed at Duncan Park as an inventory of existing conditions.
-The Preliminary Plan builds on this base information to create a detailed, obtainable plan for future development.
+The Preliminary Plan was built on this base information to create a detailed, obtainable plan for future development.

 The Implementation Phase proposed a green retreat in the city by preserving the multi-use lawn as the highlight of the park.
 The grading and soil was adjusted to improve turf growth and drainage and the sidewalk loops around it, connecting the new park entry plazas at 9th and 10th Streets with the Shoal Creek Hike and Bike Trail.
 An alternate entrance on 9th street utilizes the a boardwalk that extends over the wetland.
 The current wetland collects water from two ephemeral seeps as well as stormwater from the park and adjacent office buildings offsite.
 The wetland naturally holds and filters the water of pollutants before it travels through the soil to the creek.
 The wetland was regraded and planted to improve ecological function and wildlife habitat.
 A bat house was installed in the wetland to contribute to wildlife habitat, keep local insect populations in check, and provide educational experiences to park visitors.